-Elburg - there is a new building on the west side of the canal housing the Harbourmaster's office, showers and toilets.
-Electricity is now included in the harbour fees and it looks as if the electricity points will also be fitted with water taps in the near future.
-There is a Jumbo supermarket at the end of the main street where it starts to open out into the countryside.
+Elburg - there is a new building on the west side of the canal housing harbour master's office.
+Showers, toilets and electricity now included in harbour fees.
+It looks as if points will also be fitted with water taps in near future.
+Jumbo supermarket at end of main street where starts to open out into countryside.

 Vollenhove - The bridge (looks like a skier!) is remotely operated so you need to call 0320 76 76 10 before you get to the bridge.
 You will get a multi-choice menu, all in Dutch, but all you need to do is enter 3, then 1 and 1 again.
 There is a board displaying the numbers but you need binoculars to read them and an understanding of Dutch for the instructions!

 Giethoorn - now has a Spar supermarket in a newly built shopping arcade on Eendrachtsplein (next to the Tourist Information).

 There is a very good Italian run restaurant called La Piccola Venezia at Binnenpad 1B, just turn left when you reach the canal.